Pathways and Trajectories of Households in Singapore (PATHS)

 Synopsis:

-The life trajectories, long-term outcomes and welfare of families are mainstay areas of concern in social policy research in Singapore.
-These concerns are particularly heightened in light of the COVID-19 pandemic, which has disproportionately affected various segments of our society.
-Against this backdrop, the Pathways and Trajectories of Households in Singapore (PATHS) study seeks to track long-term experiences and outcomes of 5,000 households in Singapore, in understanding their challenges, priorities and aspirations.
-The study examines a diverse range of areas, including employment, family support, and young children’s development.
-It aims to investigate how families have been coping with their finances, what they prioritise, what they aspire towards, the obstacles they face in fulfilling their aspirations, and what they hope for their children.
+Against this backdrop, the Pathways and Trajectories of Households in Singapore (PATHS) study seeks to track long-term experiences and outcomes of approximately 5,000 households in Singapore, in understanding their challenges, priorities and aspirations.
+The study examines a diverse range of areas, including employment, family dynamics, and children’s development.
+It aims to investigate how families adapt to and navigate evolving life circumstances, what they prioritise, what they aspire towards, and the obstacles they face in fulfilling their aspirations.